List of radio stations in Wellington

 This is a list of radio stations in the Wellington Region of New Zealand.

-Note: Several FM stations changed their frequency during October 2010, as broadcast licenses were renewed and spacing standardized to 0.8 MHz.
+Note: Several FM stations changed their frequency during October 2010, as broadcast licences were renewed and spacing standardised to 0.8 MHz.
 AM stations were also moved in 1978 when New Zealand switched from 10 kHz frequency spacing to 9 kHz spacing.

 Wellington metro radio stations

-FM Stations
+FM stations

-As a general rule, full-power FM frequencies in Wellington are spaced 0.8 MHz apart, starting from 89.3 MHz.
+Nearly all full-power FM stations in Wellington broadcast from the Mount Kaukau transmitter.
+As a general rule, frequencies in Wellington are spaced 0.8 MHz apart, starting from 89.3 MHz.

 Some Hutt Valley "infill" frequencies with transmitters at Towai or Fitzherbert have been allocated to the 0.4 MHz "gap" in between other stations.